datapane/datapane/README.md

     </a>
 </p>

-Datapane is a Python library which makes it simple to build reports from the common objects in your data analysis, such as pandas DataFrames, plots from Python visualisation libraries, and Markdown.
+Datapane is a Python library which makes it simple to build documents from the common objects in your data analysis, such as pandas DataFrames, plots from Python visualisation libraries, and Markdown.

 Reports can be exported as standalone HTML documents, with rich components which allow data to be explored and visualisations to be used interactively.

-For example, if you wanted to create a report with a table viewer and an interactive plot:
+For example, if you wanted to create a document with a table viewer and an interactive plot:

 ```python
 import pandas as pd